vzdor/ernie/README.md

         -n, --number NUMBER              Number of handler instances -d, --detached                   Run as a daemon
         -P, --pidfile PIDFILE            Location to write pid file.
+        -u, --user USERNAME              The user to run as -g, --group GROUP                The group to run as

     Commands:
       <none>                Start an Ernie server.